Burst Cherry Tomato Sauce

 How to Store and Reheat

-Store burst cherry tomato sauce in an airtight container in the refrigerator for up to five days.
-Reheat in a saucepan over medium-low heat stirring frequently.
+Store the sauce in an airtight container in the refrigerator for up to five days.
+Reheat it gently in a saucepan over medium-low heat, stirring frequently so the butter doesn’t separate.

-Should the cherry tomatoes be peeled before using in the sauce?
+• Should the tomatoes be peeled before using them in burst cherry tomato sauce?

-Some cooks do prefer to peel the cherry tomatoes, but then it has a different finished text and the tomatoes aren’t “burst!”
-If you feel you should peel them, it’s easy to do.
-Use a sharp knife to make a little x-mark in the bottom of each tomato, then drop them in boiling water for about a minute.
-Drain them and the skins will slip right off.
+Some cooks do prefer to peel the cherry tomatoes, but then it has a different finished texture, and the tomatoes aren’t “burst.”
+If you really want to peel them, it’s easy to do.
+Use a sharp knife to make a small X on the bottom of each tomato, then drop them into boiling water for about a minute.
+Drain them, and the skins will slip right off.

 Lana Stuart.